GSA/SaferFederalWorkforce.gov/pages/overview.md

 The following are key guidance documents issued by the Task Force or OMB, related to the Task Force’s mission.
 Further guidance from the Task Force can be found in the [Frequently Asked Questions (FAQs)](../faq/) section of this website.

-- <span class="usa-tag">Updated</span> **Read the [COVID-19 Workplace Safety: Guidance for Federal Contractors and Subcontractors]({{site.baseurl}}/downloads/Guidance for Federal Contractors_Safer Federal Workforce Task Force_20211110.pdf)  (Issued November 10, 2021; PDF, [Download Adobe Reader](https://get2.adobe.com/reader/))**.
+- <span class="usa-tag">Updated</span> **Read the [COVID-19 Workplace Safety: Guidance for Federal Contractors and Subcontractors]({{site.baseurl}}/downloads/Guidance for Federal Contractors_Safer Federal Workforce Task Force_20211110.pdf)  (Updated November 10, 2021; PDF, [Download Adobe Reader](https://get2.adobe.com/reader/))**.
 It sets forth workplace safety protocols for Federal contractors and subcontractors pursuant to Executive Order 14042 (Ensuring Adequate COVID Safety Protocols for Federal Contractors).

 - **Read the [COVID-19 Workplace Safety: Agency Model Safety Principles]({{site.baseurl}}/downloads/updates to model safety principles 9.13.21.pdf) (Updated September 13, 2021; PDF, [Download Adobe Reader](https://get2.adobe.com/reader/))**.
 It outlines model safety principles for executive departments and agencies to revise their existing COVID-19 workplace safety plans.